Olav Roots

 Until 1937, Roots led the Symphony Orchestra of the Conservatory of Tallinn.
 In 1937, a scholarship enabled him to study with Felix Weingartner in Vienna and attend summer courses with Nikolai Malko in Salzburg.
 In 1939 he became chief conductor of the Estonian Radio Orchestra.
 In 1942 he studied with Clemens Krauss in Salzburg.

 In 1944, Roots moved to Sigtuna in Sweden.
 He taught there at the Estonian School and directed the Stockholm Joint Youth Choir.
-In November 1952 he became conductor of the Colombia Symphony Orchestra in Bogotá, Colombia, and taught at the Universidad Nacional de Colombia conservatory, also located in Bogotá, until his death in 1974, becoming its director.
+In November 1952 he became conductor of the National Symphony Orchestra of Colombia in Bogotá, Colombia, and taught at the Universidad Nacional de Colombia conservatory, also located in Bogotá, until his death in 1974, becoming its director.
 His Symphony dedicated to the Colombia Symphony Orchestra was first performed under his direction 10 November 1967, and he was made an Honorary citizen of Colombia the same year.
 The Eduard Tubin Museum of Alatskivi Castle today contains exhibits related to Roots and his fellow students of the Tartu music school.
 He died in Bogotá.